apache/beam/website/www/site/content/en/documentation/sdks/yaml-join.md

         input3: col2
 ```

-If you don't  want all of the inputs to be joined using the same join type, you
+If you want a combination of join types, you can specify the inputs to be outer
-can specify the inputs to be outer joined.
-The following  example joins input1
+joined.
+The following  example joins input1 with input2 using a right outer join
-with input2 using a right outer join since input2 is on the right side and will
+since input2 is on the right side and will join input2 with input 3 using a left
-join input2 with input 3 using a left outer join since input2 is on the left
+outer join since input2 is on the left side.
-side.

 ```
 - type: Join